jumaallan/andela-med-manager/README.md

 After being authenticated, the use is redirected to the Main Dashboard Page, which is the Main Activity in our application.
 The Dashboard shows the app has no Meds added, and gives the User the options to:

 * Add New Medicine
-* See all the Scheduled Reminders for the day
+* See their Monthly Intake
-* See their Monthly Intake, with a Search Option
+* See list of all Meds with Search Option

 This is how the Dashboard looks like (In Empty State - No Meds Added Yet):